WuphonsReach/BeggarsDiplomacy/ECONOMY.md

 ### Local Market

 All villages are assigned to a nearby town as their "market town".
 This relationship determines which town the farmers will leave for and return from every day or two.
+The collection of villages plus the market town combine to form a local market.

 If a village is "bound" to a castle, that farmer may have to travel a long ways to get to the nearest market town for the faction.
-If a faction has villages, but no towns, then villages will use the nearest friendly town as their market town.
+If a faction has castles, but no towns, then villages will use the nearest friendly town as their market town.

+Villages exchange price factors with the market town periodically.
+In a perfectly static world, the town and villages would eventually settle around a certain price factor for each good.

 ### Caravans

+Caravans move price factors (not goods) between towns.
+When a caravan leaves the town, the town's price factors are adjusted by the caravan's origin before arriving at the town.
+The caravan then picks up this town's price factors to carry to the next town.